coelho-cassi/AVA/README.md

-pip install --upgrade numpy==1.23.5 pip install --upgrade emoji==1.6.3 pip install --upgrade numba==0.56.4
+pip install --upgrade numpy==1.23.5 pip install --upgrade emoji==1.6.3 pip install --upgrade numba==0.56.4 pip install --upgrade moviepy==1.0.3

-NOTE: To execute the program, two preconditions must be met:
+NOTE: To execute the program, three preconditions must be met:

 ffmpeg is installed
+Blender 3.4 is installed
 nltk has downloaded the required resources

 To install ffmpeg follow this tutorial: